Yekaterinburg – Russia’s Manchester and third capital

 In November 2018, Yekaterinburg was voted the number two for the right to host World Expo 2025, a truly global event with expected 15 million visitors.
 Even though the city did not become the host, it was a noticeable performance drawing attention from around the world.

-The city’s development continues, i.e. with a remarkable new concert hall, a new ice arena and a high-speed railroad connection with Chelyabinsk.
+The city’s rapid development continues, i.e. with a remarkable new concert hall, a new ice arena and a high-speed railroad connection with Chelyabinsk.

 Yekaterinburg is the administrative center of Sverdlovsk Region.
 The region’s industrial core competences are mining, metallurgy, pipe production, mechanical engineering and heavy machinery.
 The region accounts for 40% of the country’s total industrial output, holding a significant share in production of copper, titanium, steel pipes, ferrous alloys, locomotives and railroad freight cars.
 The profiles of leading local companies illustrate the structure.